 Lack of Insurance

 Nearly every business needs insurance.
 If you have employees, you have to pay into workers’ compensation.
 Workers’ Compensation is a state-run agency that provides benefits to employees who are sick or injured while working for you.
 You don’t have to pay workers’ compensation for independent contractors but be careful.
-The IRS has rules that explain
+The IRS has rules that explain the difference between a contractor and an employee.

 Picking the Wrong Business Name